How have we set targets?

 What does the predicted grade mean?

-The grades are what we currently predict each student will achieve at the end of Year 11.
+This information is only present on Y10 and Y11 reports The grades are what we currently predict each student will achieve at the end of Year 11.
 Teachers have predicted these grades by looking at exam scores and schoolwork.
 In all subjects, the new GCSE grading system of 9-1 will be used.
 Grade 9 is the highest grade and Grade 1 the lowest.
 The Department for Education has made changes to this system since the last time you received a progress report.
 A Grade 5 is now considered by the Department for Education to be a ‘strong pass’.

 5a = strong Grade 5 with a chance of achieving a Grade 6